JinkuiH/SynCAS/README.md

-# SynSegCA
+# SynCAS
-Pytorch implementation of SynSegCA
+Pytorch implementation of SynCAS